IRS-group/euRobinCoopetitionCmdGenerator/README.md

 ## Docker
 If you prefer to run this repository in a Docker container, follow the steps below:

-1. Navigate to the Docker folder (assuming your project was clone to your home directory):
+1. Navigate to the Docker folder (assuming the project was clone to your home directory):
 ```
 cd ~/euRobin-Command-Generator/docker/
 ```